joedono/Game-Off-2017/README.md

 After you've gone through this process once, you'll only need to repeat steps 2-7 to get and play the latest version of the game.

-## Controls
+## How to Play
 The blue box is you.
 Use the arrow keys to move around.
 The grey box is your "tractor field" that will grab the yellow bullets for you.
 Press Z to fire all your grabbed bullets in a line.
 Press X to fire all your grabbed bullets in a spreading wave.
+The blue boxes at the top of the screen are your health.

 ## Progress
 If you're interested in a log of my progress, click on the "# commits" link in the upper-left of this page.